eriklinde/primitive_web_scraper/README.md

-Finally, run your program on your server to make sure it works, by running your main Python file through the Python interpreter.
-For example, if your main file's name is `my_scraper.py`, then type:
+Finally, activate your virtual environment, and run your program on your server to make sure it works, by running your main Python file through the Python interpreter.
+For example, if your main file's name is `main.py`, then type:

-    python my_scraper.py
+    python main.py

 ## Set up your script to run every our using CRON